 Some Medicare beneficiaries qualify automatically for Extra Help because they also have other programs such as Medicaid, Medicare Savings Programs, and Social Security Income (SSI) benefits.
 While others need to apply.

 Please remember that if you are already enrolled in one of the HealthSun benefit plans then you should not enroll in a stand-alone Part D Plan (PDP) because your HealthSun plan already includes a prescription drug plan.
 Enrollment into a PDP plan will automatically disenroll you from HealthSun.
-Click here to see how you can enroll with HealthSun Health Plans, or to find other information on enrollment/disenrollment.
+See how you can enroll with HealthSun Health Plans, or to find other information on enrollment/disenrollment.

 Make sure the plan you choose covers the drugs you take – Explore which drugs each plan covers.
-Click here to see information on our Prescription Drug Benefits.
+View more information on our Prescription Drug Benefits.

 Centers for Medicare & Medicaid Services